Mets on-air talent

 Lucas originally signed with New England as a free agent in 1996, after going un-drafted out of Rutgers University, where he played for three seasons, from 1992-95.
 After leaving the Jets in 2000, Lucas played in 17 games over two seasons for the Miami Dolphins before finishing up his career with Baltimore.
 Born August 6, 1972, Lucas is a native of Harrison, N.J.

-Mike Westhoff joined SNY in 2014 as studio analyst on SNY's exclusive Jets shows "Jets Post Game Live!", "Jets Extra Point", "Jets Nation" and SNY's Jets Draft show, following a 38-year coaching career.
+Mike Westhoff joined SNY in 2014 as studio analyst on SNY's exclusive Jets programming, including "Jets Pre-Game Live", "Jets Post-Game Live", "Jets Nation" and SNY's Jets Draft show, following a 38-year coaching career.

 Westhoff spent his final 12 seasons as the Jets special teams coordinator, retiring following the 2012 campaign.
 With the Jets, Westhoff's units consistently ranked at the top of the NFL in overall special teams rankings.
 The Jets' 15 kickoff return touchdowns from 2001-10 ranked as the top mark in the league over that span.
 His Jets units set an NFL record by registering at least one kickoff return for a touchdown in 11 consecutive seasons (2002-12).